 - Continue in this manner until you’ve filled the dish with rolled enchiladas.
 Spread 1/3 cup enchilada sauce over the casserole and top with remaining cheese.

-- Serve enchiladas with sour cream, chopped tomatoes, cilantro and the remaining enchilada sauce.
+- Serve enchiladas with sour cream, avocado, cilantro, green onions and the remaining enchilada sauce.

 Can I say again how much I love these??
 Had a guest over last night and between the three of us we nearly killed the whole pan of them. *insert oinking sounds here* Thanks again for sharing this recipe!!!

 These were amazing enchiladas.
 I ended up using flour tortillas instead of corn because mine had died a peasants death with breakage.
 I’m glad I did.
 The sub out was better than I’d expected.
 These enchiladas will be a regular rotation now.
 Thanks for sharing the recipe!